 LEADERSHIP VS. MANAGEMENT

 Is a manager automatically a good leader, not necessarily a leader has followers while managers have people who work for them.
-If you run your own business you would need to be both a strong leader and manager to get the your team on board to follow your vision for success.
+If you run your own business you would need to be both a strong leader and manager to get your team on board to follow your vision for success.

 Leadership is about getting people to understand and believe in your vision and to work with you to achieve your goals while managing is more about administering and making sure the day-to-day things are happening as they should.